Henry Clinton (British Army officer, born 1771)

-Lieutenant-General Sir Henry Clinton GCB GCH (9 March 1771 – 11 December 1829) was a British Army officer and a general officer during the Napoleonic Wars.
+Lieutenant-General Sir Henry Clinton GCB GCH (9 March 1771 – 11 December 1829) was a British Army officer who served in the French Revolutionary and Napoleonic Wars.
 He came from a family of soldiers.
 His elder brother was William Henry Clinton and his father was General Sir Henry Clinton the British Commander-in-Chief in North America during the American Revolutionary War, and his grandfather was Admiral of the Fleet George Clinton (1686–1761).

 Early military career

 Clinton first went to sea as a midshipman in 1786 in HMS Salisbury with Captain Erasmus Gower who was flag captain to Commodore John Elliot.
 Elliot was commander-in-chief and governor of Newfoundland from 1786 to 1788.
 Clinton suffered from severe seasickness and left the navy at the completion of three years with Captain Gower in Newfoundland.

 He received his officer's commission in 1787.
 He went on to serve in the Flanders campaign as an aide-de-camp to the Prince Frederick, Duke of York and Albany, starting in 1793.
 He was promoted to lieutenant colonel in 1795.
 Captured by the French, he was a prisoner in 1796–1797.
 During the 1799 campaign in northern Italy, he was a liaison officer with Alexander Suvarov's Russian army.
 He went to India as adjutant general from 1802 to 1805.

 At the Battle of Austerlitz in 1805, Clinton was the British military attaché to the Russian army.
 He commanded the garrison of Syracuse in Sicily in 1806–1807.